 Reinforcement learning (RL) methods, illustrated in Figure \ref{fig:reinforcement}, frame NAS as a Markov Decision Process \cite{sutton2018reinforcement}, where an agent explores network architectures (or hardware designs) by taking actions that yield rewards based on accuracy or efficiency.
-Early work by Zoph and Le \cite{zoph2016neural} introduced RL-based controllers for NAS, but required extensive computational resources; subsequent techniques such as weight sharing \cite{pham2018efficient} and learning curve prediction \cite{baker2017accelerating} reduced this overhead.
-RL is appealing for hardware-oriented NAS because controllers can dynamically adjust to multi-objective goals (e.g., latency, energy)~\cite{zhang2019neural,tan2019mnasnet,lu2019neural,abdelfattah2020best,jiang2020standing}.
+In practice, most RL-based NAS methods effectively employ deep reinforcement learning (DRL), where policies are parameterized by neural networks to manage high-dimensional, discrete design spaces.
+Early work by Zoph and Le \cite{zoph2017neural} introduced DRL-based controllers for NAS but required extensive computational resources; subsequent techniques, such as weight sharing \cite{pham2018efficient} and learning curve prediction \cite{baker2017accelerating} reduced this overhead.
+DRL is appealing for hardware-oriented NAS because controllers can dynamically adjust to multi-objective goals (e.g., latency, energy)~\cite{zhang2019neural,tan2019mnasnet,lu2019neural,abdelfattah2020best,jiang2020standing}.

-In the SNNaS context, ANCoEF \cite{zhang2024ancoef} demonstrates a multi-objective RL approach that simultaneously searches SNN architectures (via a supernet-based method \cite{na2022autosnn}) and asynchronous hardware parameters (e.g., neuron connectivity, mapping, partitioning, arbitration).
-Its RL agent selects actions to maximize a reward reflecting accuracy, latency, energy consumption, and area utilization.
-By effectively modeling non-numerical design options (e.g., routing strategies) as discrete actions, ANCoEF outperforms the evolutionary algorithm-based ANAS \cite{zhang2023anas} on N-MNIST with a 1.81$\times$ lower energy-delay product (EDP) and 2.73$\times$ less search time.
+In the SNNaS context, ANCoEF~\cite{zhang2024ancoef} demonstrates a multi-objective DRL approach that simultaneously searches SNN architectures (via a supernet-based method \cite{na2022autosnn}) and asynchronous hardware parameters (e.g., neuron connectivity, mapping, partitioning, arbitration).
+Its DRL agent selects actions to maximize a reward reflecting accuracy, latency, energy consumption, and area utilization.
+By effectively modeling non-numerical design options (e.g., routing strategies) as discrete actions, ANCoEF outperforms the evolutionary algorithm-based ANAS~\cite{zhang2023anas} on N-MNIST with a 1.81$\times$ lower EDP and 2.73$\times$ less search time.

-Despite these advances, RL in SNNaS remains relatively unexplored.
-Challenges include high computational demands, large action spaces, and potential local optima \cite{cai2018efficient,real2019regularized,ying2019bench}.
-RL controllers can be sample-inefficient and may require extensive tuning to generalize across tasks.
-Future directions involve more robust environment designs, refined reward functions, and possible hybridization with evolutionary or Bayesian methods to mitigate sample intensity and improve scalability.
+Despite these advances, DRL-based SNNaS methods are relatively unexplored.
+Challenges include high computational demands, large action spaces, potential local optima, and dynamic SynOps \cite{liu2021survey, ren2021comprehensive, song2025evolutionary, xie2025spear}.
+DRL controllers can be sample-inefficient and may require extensive tuning to generalize across tasks \cite{xie2025spear}.
+Future directions involve more robust designs, refined reward functions, and possible hybridization with evolutionary or BO methods to mitigate sample intensity and improve scalability.